 We offer volunteer opportunities to individuals age 16 and above.
 However, if you are under 18 years old, we will need a permission form signed by a parent/guardian at the time of orientation or acceptance into the program.
 Prior animal experience is not necessary, but a desire to help wildlife is.

-We’ll email you once we've reviewed your application, so please be sure to provide an accurate and legible email address.
+We’ll email you once we've reviewed your application, so please be sure to provide an accurate email address.

-Those age 15 and younger who still have a desire to help are encouraged to participate in our Youth Volunteer Program.
+Those age 15 and younger who still have a desire to help are encouraged to participate in our Junior Keeper Program.